codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 3: Install Hybrid GitOps Runtime

 Install the Hybrid GitOps Runtime through the Helm chart.
 The Codefresh `values.yaml` is located [here](https://github.com/codefresh-io/gitops-runtime-helm/tree/main/charts/gitops-runtime){:target="\_blank"}.

 >**TIP**:
   Before initiating the installation, Codefresh automatically validates the `values.yaml` file to verify that the supplied values are correct.<br>
   If the Helm installation is terminated with the error message: `Job has reached the specified backoff limit`, get more detailed information on the reason for the validation failure with:
   `kubectl logs jobs/validate-values -n ${NAMESPACE}`, replacing `{NAMESPACE}` with the namespace of the Hybrid GitOps Runtime.

 <br><br>

 **Runtime Name**
 If you define a custom name for the Hybrid GitOps Runtime, it must start with a lower-case character, and can include up to 62 lower-case characters and numbers.

 **Namespace**
 The Namespace must conform to the naming conventions for Kubernetes objects.

 **Access modes**
 You can define one of three different access modes:
 * Tunnel-based, the default mode, is automatically enabled when the other access modes are not defined in the installation command.
 * Ingress-based, uses an ingress controller, which, depending on the type of ingress controller, may need to be configured both before and after installation.
 See [Ingress controller configuration](#ingress-controller-configuration) in this article.
 * Service-mesh-based, which requires explicitly disabling the tunnel- and ingress-based modes in the installation command.
 The service mesh may also need to be configured before and after installation.
 See [Ingress controller configuration](#ingress-controller-configuration) in this article.

 **GitOps with Argo CD and Argo Rollouts**
-* `fullnameOverride` configuration for resource conflicts
-  Installing GitOps Runtime on the same cluster as Argo CD can cause conflicts when resources in both native and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
+* `fullnameOverride` configuration for resource conflicts Installing GitOps Runtime on the same cluster as Argo CD can cause conflicts when resources in both native and Codefresh's Argo CD instances have the same name or attempt to control the same objects.
   Customizing `fullnameOverride` values for Argo CD, and if installed, Argo Rollouts, in the GitOps Runtime's `values` file prevents these conflicts.

 * Resource tracking with `annotation`
   Installing GitOps Runtime on the same cluster as Argo CD require that each Argo CD instance uses different methods to track resources.
 Using the same tracking method can result in conflicts when both instances have applications with the same names or when tracking the same resource.
 Setting the GitOps Runtime's Argo CD resource tracking to `annotation` prevents such conflicts.

 <br><br>

 **How to**
 1. To generate your Codefresh API key, click **Generate**.

  {% include
 image.html
 lightbox="true"
 file="/images/runtime/helm/helm-install-hybrid-runtime.png"
 url="/images/runtime/helm/helm-install-hybrid-runtime.png"
 alt="Install Hybrid GitOps Runtime" caption="Install Hybrid GitOps Runtime" max-width="50%"
 %}

 {:start="2"}
 1. If needed, select **Customize runtime values**, and define the **Runtime Name** and **Namespace**.
    The default names are `codefresh` for both.
-1. Copy and run the command to the add the repository in which to store the Helm chart:
-   `helm repo add <helm-repo-name> https://chartmuseum.codefresh.io/gitops-runtime` <br>
-   `helm repo update`<br>
-   where: <br>
-   `<helm-repo-name>` is the name of the repository to which to add the Hybrid GitOps Runtime Helm chart, and is by default `cf-gitops-runtime`.
 1. Copy and run the command to install the runtime Helm chart:
   The commands differ depending on the access mode.
 Ingress-based or service-mesh-based access modes for the Runtime require additional flags.<br>
   Unless otherwise indicated, values are automatically populated by Codefresh.
 If you're using a terminal, remember to copy the values from the UI beforehand.<br>

   **Tunnel-based install chart command:**<br>
 {% highlight yaml %}
 helm upgrade --install <helm-release-name> \
   --create-namespace \
   --namespace <namespace> \
   --set global.codefresh.accountId=<codefresh-account-id> \
   --set global.codefresh.userToken.token=<codefresh-api-key> \
   --set global.runtime.name=<runtime-name> \
-  <helm-repo-name>/gitops-runtime \
+  oci://quay.io/codefresh/gitops-runtime \
   --set argo-cd.fullnameOverride=codefresh-argo-cd \
   --set argo-rollouts.fullnameOverride=codefresh-argo-cd \
   --set argo-cd.configs.cm.application.resourceTrackingMethod=annotation \
   --wait
 {% endhighlight %}

 <br>

   **Ingress-based install chart command:**
 {% highlight yaml %}
 helm upgrade --install <helm-release-name> \
   --create-namespace \